infab-app/bridge-fusion/README.md

 # Bridge for Autodesk Fusion

-**A Fusion 360 add-in by [Infab Softworks](https://infab.app)** that connects Autodesk Fusion to [Infab Bridge](https://bridge.infab.app), enabling users to upload design files and supporting documents to Infab part definitions directly from within Fusion 360.
+**An Autodesk Fusion add-in by [Infab Softworks](https://infab.app)** that connects Autodesk Fusion to [Infab Bridge](https://bridge.infab.app), enabling users to upload design files and supporting documents to Infab part definitions directly from within Fusion.
 Bridge embeds a palette inside Fusion that provides seamless access to your Infab workspace without leaving the CAD environment.

 > **Note:** Bridge for Fusion is the open-source client add-in for [Infab Bridge](https://infab.app), a cloud platform that requires an active Infab subscription.
 The add-in source code is publicly available, but a subscription is required to authenticate and use the service.

 ## How It Works

-Bridge adds an **Infab Bridge** palette to Fusion 360 that connects directly to your Infab account.
+Bridge adds an **Infab Bridge** palette to Fusion that connects directly to your Infab account.
 From there you can browse parts, upload design files, and download files back into Fusion — all without leaving the application.

 1. **Sign In** — Authenticate with your Infab account through the embedded palette
 2. **Browse & Select** — Navigate your Infab parts and definitions within Fusion